HolyBlackCat/cpp-tutorials/tooling/articles/terminal_for_dummies.md

 ### How to use MSYS2 Bash in VSC?

+Do this at your own risk, since the rest of the tutorial assumes Powershell.
+There shouldn't be any big differences though.

 In VSC settings, search for `terminal integrated profiles windows`, click `Edit in settings.json`, and you'll see those:

 [![VSC default integrated terminal profiles](/tooling/images/vsc_terminal_profiles_default.png)](/tooling/images/vsc_terminal_profiles_default.png)